benjaminion/upgrading-ethereum-book/src/book.md

 For similar reasons, validators' inactivity scores are stored outside validator records as well, as they are also updated every epoch.

 A validator's record is [created](/part3/transition/block#def_get_validator_from_deposit) when its deposit is first processed.
 Sending multiple deposits does not create multiple validator records: deposits with the same public key are aggregated in one record.
 Validator records never expire; they are stored permanently, even after the validator has exited the system.
-Thus there is a 1:1 mapping between a validator's index in the list and the identity of the validator (validator records are only ever appended to the list).
+Thus, there is a 1:1 mapping between a validator's index in the list and the identity of the validator (validator records are only ever appended to the list).

 Also stored in `Validator`: